 Today, we’re putting employees in the driver’s seat of their own development and performance.
 We’re not only helping our customers become true talent development organizations, we’re modeling the way forward ourselves.
 We’re helping our customers solve tremendous challenges around skills shortages in the market by giving them the tools and best practices and platform needed to teach employees valuable soft and technical skills and to help them perform at their highest level possible.
 As an HR professional, watching the transformation happen is incredibly gratifying!
 We call it drinking our own champagne at Saba!

 We appreciate Debbie taking the time to share her insight and experience with us.
-If your company is seeking a top-performing CHRO, reach out to Andrew Farrell at 403.374.0580 or email@example.com.
+If your company is seeking a top-performing CHRO or senior-level executive, reach out to Howard Fischer Associates at 215.568.8363 or firstname.lastname@example.org.

 About Debbie Shotwell

 As the Chief People Officer of Saba Software, Debbie Shotwell is responsible for human resources, learning and development, employee communications, and community relations.